realm/summer-of-swift/projects/Pomodoro.md

 - How often the user is using the application
 - How often the user is meeting daily and weekly work goals

 Settings - Settings will present the user will a number of settings, customizations and other preferences that tailor the user experience to best fit each individual user.
-Settings options will include things such as:u
+Settings options will include things such as:

 - Specified time interval
 - Daily Goal (min worked)
 - Weekly Goal (hours worked)